Wow – these keto Hawaiian rolls are absolutely amazing! A nice fluffy bread with a hint of pineapple flavouring. Only 2.8 net carbs per roll!

 - Pour 3/4 pineapple water into the flour and mix thoroughly with a spoon.

 - If it's still fairly thick and some almond flour won't incorporate, add the rest of the water and mix thoroughly.
+It should have the consistency of a thick batter.

 - Wet your hands and take a handful of the dough and use your hands to form a ball.